 Toolbar data could be one way to determine a country bias for a searcher, with a view of a log file associated with that toolbar which counts the countries of the web sites which a searcher might visit.
 The toolbar might identify sites that have a worldwide appeal, and not consider those sites assigned to a particular country.

-Other information could also be used to determine a searcher’s preferred country, such as the location of the searcher based upon their IP address.
+Other information could also be used to determine a searcher’s preferred country results, such as the location of the searcher based upon their IP address.

 The patent does go into a lot of detail on a few different ways that search results might be reranked on the basis of a searcher’s preferred country, and on the country associated with each search result, and those details are worth looking through the patent more carefully for, if you’re interested in finding out more about how that could happen.